Skip to main content

 What is diversification?

-That’s just one type of diversification strategy.
-There are several different methods, based on what elements of an investment can be diversified.
-Here’s a closer look at what can be considered a factor for diversification.
+There are several different methods to build a diversified portfolio, based on what elements of an investment can be mixed and matched.
+Here's a closer look at the main factors.

 Asset classes

-Investing in different categories of assets is a common way investors think to diversify their portfolios.
-Holding a mix of things like:
+Investing in different categories of assets is a common way investors diversify their portfolios.
+Here's how different asset classes typically function:

 Sectors

 Stability varies by sectors — some stay fairly consistent, while others move based on industry changes.
-By diversifying with stocks or ETFs of companies from a range of industries, the performance of your portfolio isn’t completely dependent on the goal of one sector doing well.
-Common sectors include:
+By diversifying with stocks or ETFs of companies from a range of industries, the performance of your portfolio isn't completely dependent on one sector doing well.

 • Technology